Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 ## 1. Set a title for each page

-**Target: **everyone and especially people with visual disabilities.
+**Target: **everyone and especially people with visual impairments.
 **When: **as of conception and during development.

 **Description:**